 Avoid too many live alarms

-Live event rules, in particular those which creates a lot of events, takes a lot of server resources.
+Live event rules, in particular those which create a lot of events, use a lot of server resources.

 You can also try to limit the number of generated alerts by setting a delay, making the rule less sensitive.

 Verify which Event Rules consume most resources using the ProfilerLog